replicatedhq/help-center/content/guides/ship-and-troubleshoot/collect-support-bundle.md

 Running the command will generate a file `supportbundle.tar.gz` in the current directory which includes helpful debugging information from your customer's cluster.

-It is recommended to include messaging in your "lifecycle" step to help guide your customer in deploying the Troubleshoot app and collecting a Support Bundle.
+It is recommended to include messaging in your Ship "lifecycle" step to help guide your customer in deploying the Troubleshoot app and collecting a Support Bundle.

 ```yaml
 lifecycle: